open-amt-cloud-toolkit/docs/docs/Deployment/Database/database.md

 - RPS

 ## What You'll Do
-This guide focuses on updating the RPS with an MS SQL Server (MSSQL) relational database.
+This guide focuses on updating RPS with an Microsoft SQL Server (MSSQL) relational database.

 Here are the main tasks: